-They try to stay away from areas where they can smell an unusual odour.
+They try to avoid areas where they can smell an unusual odour.
 They are also very sharp in detecting humans, using their ability to sense.

 Therefore, try to hide your human odour as much as possible.

-This scent camouflaging is possible by using a specific type of spray in the area around you, but this is an unnecessary if you try to find the ground blind that has odour suppressors.
+This scent camouflaging is possible by using a specific type of spray in the area around you, but this is unnecessary if you try to find a ground blind that has odour suppressors.

-Moreover, you can also use natural ground blind ideas for keeping your scent away.
-Try to cover the area around you with natural camouflage like bushes, leaves, and trees.
+Moreover, you can also use natural ground blind ideas to keep your scent away.
+Cover the surrounding area with natural camouflage like bushes, leaves, and trees.

 These natural camouflages provide a more comfortable way of providing a more efficient ground blind cover.

-The most critical step of placing a ground blind is to brush it as much as possible to appear natural with the environment.
-To learn how to brush in a ground blind, we have brought you the top five steps that you need to follow.
+The most critical step of placing a ground blind is to brush it as much as possible to appear natural to the environment.
+To learn how to brush in a ground blind, we have brought you the top five steps you need to follow.

-Try to make the best possible effort to find natural ground blind ideas.
-Furthermore, odour suppressors and finding the right kind of ground blind also help in brushing in a ground blind more effectively.
+Try to make the best possible effort to find natural ground-blind ideas.
+Furthermore, odour suppressors and finding a suitable ground blind also help brush in a ground blind more effectively.
 The more camouflage ground blinds, the more you succeed in hunting deer and other animals.